 Marygrove Conservancy Arts and Culture welcomes Roxane Gay as its 32nd author for the Contemporary American Authors Lecture Series.

-The Marygrove Conservancy’s Department of Arts & Culture presents a virtual discussion: Creatives in a Time of Crisis at 7 PM on October 22, 2020 featuring the feminist cultural critic Roxane Gay (http://www.roxanegay.com/).
-Gay is the thirty-second guest in Marygrove’s Contemporary American Authors Lecture Series, which will resume with her appearance on the Marygrove campus in April 2021.
-The discussion will be moderated by Pulitzer Prize winning journalist and host of WDET-FM’s Detroit Today Stephen Henderson and will also include Rochelle Riley, the City of Detroit’s director of arts and culture.
-Detroit Public Television (DPTV) will broadcast the discussion.
-Other partners include the Tuxedo Project, InsideOut, and Source Booksellers.
+The Marygrove Conservancy’s Department of Arts & Culture presented a virtual discussion: Creatives in a Time of Crisis on October 22, 2020 featuring the feminist cultural critic Roxane Gay (http://www.roxanegay.com/).
+Gay is the thirty-second guest in Marygrove’s Contemporary American Authors Lecture Series, which will resume with her appearance in April 2021.
+The discussion was moderated by Pulitzer Prize winning journalist and host of WDET-FM’s Detroit Today Stephen Henderson.
+Detroit Public Television (DPTV) broadcast the discussion.

-Marygrove is thrilled to introduce Detroiters to the work of Roxane Gay as our 32nd Contemporary American Author.
+Marygrove is thrilled to announce Roxane Gay as our 32nd Contemporary American Author.
 This is the most exciting way to enter a new decade of our signature event in the city of Detroit.
 Gay is one of today’s most talked-about writers because her work is edgy and thought-provoking on current issues involving feminism, race, gender, popular culture.